huggingface/peft/docs/source/accelerate/deepspeed.md

 accelerate config --config_file ds_zero3_cpu.yaml
 ```

 You'll be asked a few questions about your setup, and configure the following arguments.
-In this example, you'll use ZeRO-3 and ZeRO-Offload so make sure you pick those options.
+In this example, you'll use ZeRO-3 along with CPU-Offload so make sure you pick those options.

 ```bash
 `zero_stage`: [0] Disabled, [1] optimizer state partitioning, [2] optimizer+gradient state partitioning and [3] optimizer+gradient+parameter partitioning